Skip to main content

 3. Verify that all ArgoCD pods are running successfully.

-4. Deploy or update cluster components by executing the following command.
+4. Deploy or update cluster components.
 This will redeploy the upgraded Kafka operator and cluster:

 bash deploy_cluster_components.sh